Why this is the year to reacquaint yourself with Samoset Resort.

 New at Samoset Resort

 Gorgeous New Guest Rooms

 “The Way Life Should Be” promise the new official state signs, and it’s hard to argue when you settle into one of the 178 newly renovated rooms at Samoset Resort.
 Along with the timeless ocean views, guests will discover updated nautical furnishings and accessories to accent the Atlantic Ocean.
-Higher thread-counts, bigger TVs, fluffier king-size pillows and state-of-the-art Simmons BeautyRest platform beds create an even more comfortable base camp for exploring the coast of Maine.
+Higher thread-counts, bigger TVs, fluffier queen-size pillows and state-of-the-art Simmons BeautyRest platform beds create an even more comfortable base camp for exploring the coast of Maine.

 Himalayan salt stones are all the rage lately, and now they’re available as an add-on for all massage services at the tranquil, seaside Samoset Resort Spa, or as a replacement for traditional river stones.
 Discover the pain relief and relaxation of new Reiki services in 25- and 50-minute increments.
 Other Spa additions include pedicures with add-on reflexology, skin resurfacing treatments, and clinical-grade peels.
 You’ll return home from your Maine vacation truly rejuvenated.